tigerw/windows-uwp/windows-apps-src/devices-sensors/epson-esc-pos-with-formatting.md

 ESC/POS is a command system created by Epson used across a wide range of POS printer systems, aimed at avoiding incompatible command sets by providing universal applicability.
 Most modern printers support ESC/POS.

-All commands start with the ESC character (ASCII 27, HEX 1B) or GS (ASCII 29, HEX 1D), followed by another character that specifies the command.
+All commands start with the ␛ character (ASCII 27, HEX 1B) or ␝ (ASCII 29, HEX 1D), followed by another character that specifies the command.
 Normal text is simply sent to the printer, separated by line breaks.

 The [**Windows PointOfService API**](/uwp/api/Windows.Devices.PointOfService) provides much of that functionality for you via the **Print()** or **PrintLine()** methods.
 However, to get certain formatting or to send specific commands, you must use ESC/POS commands, built as a string and sent to the printer.